digdilem/taskpony/README.md

 # FAQ

-> How can I tell you about bugs or suggest improvements?
+> Can I tell you about bugs or suggest improvements?

 Please do!
-The best place is to use [Github issues](https://github.com/digdilem/taskpony/issues)
+The best place is to use [Github issues](https://github.com/digdilem/taskpony/issues) and raise a `New Issue`

 > How do I back up my tasks?

-All tasks, lists and settings are kept within the single file, `taskpony.db`.
+All tasks, lists and settings are kept within the single file, `taskpony.db` stored in `/opt/taskpony/db` (Local if systemd, within `./data` if docker).
 This can be copied somewhere safe to back it up.
-If you need to restore a backup, just copy that file to where Taskpony expects it and restart it.
+If you need to restore a backup, just stop Taskpony, copy that file to where Taskpony expects it and restart Taskpony.

 > Is there an Android or IOS app?

 Sorry, no. Taskpony was designed to be a responsive web app and works well on both desktop and smaller devices, so an app is not considered necessary.
-(If you use a phone for your tasks as I do, create a shortcut on the desktop the Taskpony so it instantly opens in a browser)   If anyone wants to create an app for Taskpony, that's great, and if it's good I'll reference it here.
+(If you use a phone for your tasks as I do, create a shortcut on the desktop the Taskpony so it instantly opens in a browser)   If anyone wants to create an app for Taskpony, that's great, and if it's good then let me know and I'll reference it here.

 > When will support for multiple users, groups or teams be added?